-This case study examines adaptive approaches to aid programming in Nigeria, as part of the DFID-funded Action for Empowerment and Accountability (A4EA) research programme.
-It is the second in a series of three, focussing on DFID flagship projects to explore if and how adaptive approaches are particularly relevant and useful for promoting empowerment and accountability in fragile, conflict and violence-affected settings (FCVAS).
+This paper examines adaptive approaches to aid programming in Nigeria.
+Through field research and desk reviews, we have investigated some of the assertions around the ‘adaptive management and programming’ approach, which has arisen in recent years as a response to critiques of overly rigid, pre-designed, blueprint and linear project plans.
+This is the second of three case studies in a series which explore if and how adaptive approaches, including rapid learning and planning responses, are particularly relevant and useful for promoting empowerment and accountability in fragile, conflict and violence-affected settings (FCVAS).

-The case study focuses on the £100 million Partnership to Engage, Reform and Learn (PERL) programme in Nigeria, which promotes better service delivery through bringing together government and citizens groups to collectively address governance challenges.
-We identify a range of lessons about working adaptively, drawing on a conceptual framework (the ‘adaptive triangle’) that looks at three types of adaptation – adaptive management, adaptive programming and adaptive delivery – and the interconnections and tensions between them.
+The case study draws on a conceptual framework (the ‘adaptive triangle’) that looks at three types of adaptation – adaptive management, adaptive programming and adaptive delivery – and the interconnections and tensions between them.

 Other papers in this series:

 Adaptive Programming in Fragile, Conflict and Violence-Affected Settings – What works and under what conditions?
 The Case of Pyoe Pin, Myanmar